j00sebox/ToyBox/README.md

 ```
 ## Controls

-WASD to move around
+WASD to move around.
-By holding the right mouse button you can rotate the camera
+By holding the right mouse button you can rotate the camera.
-R is to reset the camera to the origin
+R is to reset the camera to the origin.
-C can recompile shaders
+C can recompile shaders.
-ESC will shut the program down
+ESC will shut the program down.